Oman: Art

 Traditional art in Oman stems from its long heritage of material culture.
 Art movements in the 20th century reveal that the art scene in Oman began with early practices that included a range of tribal handicrafts and self-portraiture in painting since the 1960s.
 However, since the inclusion of several Omani artists in international collections, art exhibitions, and events, such Alia Al Farsi, the first Omani artist to show at the last Venice Biennale and Radhika Khimji, the first Omani artist to exhibit at both the Marrakesh and Haiti Ghetto biennale, Oman's position as a newcomer to the contemporary art scene in recent years has been more important for Oman's international exposure.

 Bait Muzna Gallery is the first art gallery in Oman.
 Established in 2000 by Sayyida Susan Al Said, Bait Muzna has served as a platform for emerging Omani artists to showcase their talent and place themselves on the wider art scene.
 In 2016, Bait Muzna opened a second space in Salalah to branch out and support art film and the digital art scene.
 The gallery has been primarily active as an art consultancy.
+The Omani Society for Fine Arts, established in 1993, offers educational programmes, workshops and artist grants for practitioners across varied disciplines.

 The Sultanate's flagship cultural institution, the National Museum of Oman, opened on 30 July 2016 with 14 permanent galleries.
 It showcases national heritage from the earliest human settlement in Oman two million years ago through to the present day.
 The museum takes a further step by presenting information on the material in Arabic Braille script for the visually impaired, the first museum to do this in the Gulf region.

-The Omani Society for Fine Arts, established in 1993, offers educational programmes, workshops and artist grants for practitioners across varied disciplines.
-In 2016, the organisation opened its first exhibition on graphic design.
-It also hosted the "Paint for Peace" competition with 46 artists in honour of the country's 46th National Day, where Mazin al-Mamari won the top prize.
-The organisation has additional branches in Sohar, Buraimi and Salalah.

-Bait Al- Zubair Museum is a private, family-funded museum that opened its doors to the public in 1998.
-In 1999, the museum received Sultan Qaboos’ Award for Architectural Excellence.
-Bait Al Zubair displays the family's collection of Omani artifacts that spans a number of centuries and reflect inherited skills that define Oman's society in the past and present.
-Located within Bait Al-Zubair, Gallery Sarah, which opened in October 2013, offers an array of paintings and photographs by established local and international artists.
-The gallery also occasionally holds lectures and workshops.
+Bait Al Zubair Museum is a private, family-funded museum that opened its doors to the public in 1998.
+In 1999, the museum received Sultan Qaboos' Award for Architectural Excellence.
+Bait Al Zubair displays the family's collection of Omani artifacts.